TomAnthony/queue/README.md

 ## Motivation

 I wrote this to work with [iTermocil](https://github.com/TomAnthony/itermocil/) and [teamocil](https://github.com/remiprev/teamocil), where you may want some commands to wait for others as your session is configured.

+## FAQ

+Q) What about teh `wait` command?

+A) I'm aware of `wait` but it requires the PID of the command you want to wait for and so didn't fit my use case (above).
+It was also more fiddly to use anyway.

 ## To do